How to Read the Visa Bulletin?

 Always Be Prepared for a Long Wait

-Understanding the Visa Bulletin and being prepared to take action as soon as permitted are the best ways to ensure that you get your green card as quickly as possible.
+Understanding the Visa Bulletin and being prepared to take action as soon as permitted are the best ways to ensure you get your green card as quickly as possible.
 However, unless you are an immediate relative of a United States citizen, be prepared for a long wait.

 Sign Up for Our Newsletter